LokeshBoran/Shoppers/README.md

 # How to run
 * Open two terminals, go to "Shoppers.Catalogue" and "Shoppers.Pricing", then type `dotnet restore && dotnet run`
+* To run unit test, go to "Shoppers.Catalogue.Test" and type `dotnet restore && dotnet test`
 * To run angular app go to "Shoppers.Web" and type `npm install && bower install` (when you visit the folder for the first time) then do `gulp serve` to launch the app.
 Please make sure that Both APIs are up and running otherwise angular app will fail to load the page, as I mentioned error handling is not done due to lack of time.

 Assumptions and remarks.